zendeskgarden/react-containers/.github/CONTRIBUTING.md

 - `yarn start` to launch Styleguidist with live reload.
 - `yarn test` to run Jest testing.
-- `yarn lint` to enforce consistent JavaScript, CSS, and markdown code conventions across all component packages.
+- `yarn lint` to enforce consistent JavaScript and markdown code conventions across all component packages.
 Note this is run as a git `pre-commit` hook.
 - `yarn format` to enforce code style with opinionated